 Welcome from the Student Officers

-A very warm welcome to the latest update for students from Teesside University Students’ Union (TUSU).
-We get in touch every month during the academic year with all our latest news and upcoming events unless you ask us to stop by unsubscribing.
+A very warm welcome to the final edition of the monthly update from Teesside University Students’ Union (TUSU) for this academic year.
+We contact you each month from September to May with our latest news and events unless you ask us to stop by unsubscribing.

 tees-su.org.uk/officers.